openbmc/openbmc/poky/documentation/overview-manual/overview-manual-concepts.rst

    gcc-cross
    .

-The chain of events that occurs when ``gcc-cross`` is bootstrapped is as
+The chain of events that occurs when the standard toolchain is bootstrapped:
-follows:
 ::

-   gcc -> binutils-cross -> gcc-cross-initial -> linux-libc-headers -> glibc-initial -> glibc -> gcc-cross -> gcc-runtime
+   binutils-cross -> linux-libc-headers -> gcc-cross -> libgcc-initial -> glibc -> libgcc -> gcc-runtime

--  ``gcc``: The build host's GNU Compiler Collection (GCC).
+-  ``gcc``: The compiler, GNU Compiler Collection (GCC).

--  ``binutils-cross``: The bare minimum binary utilities needed in order to run the ``gcc-cross-initial`` phase of the bootstrap operation.
+-  ``binutils-cross``: The binary utilities needed in order to run the ``gcc-cross`` phase of the bootstrap operation and build the headers for the C library.

--  ``gcc-cross-initial``: An early stage of the bootstrap process for creating the cross-compiler.
-This stage builds enough of the ``gcc-cross``, the C library, and other pieces needed to finish building the final cross-compiler in later stages.
-This tool is a "native" package (i.e. it is designed to run on the build host).

--  ``linux-libc-headers``: Headers needed for the cross-compiler.
+-  ``linux-libc-headers``: Headers needed for the cross-compiler and C library build.

--  ``glibc-initial``: An initial version of the Embedded GNU C Library (GLIBC) needed to bootstrap ``glibc``.
+-  ``libgcc-initial``: An initial version of the gcc support library needed to bootstrap ``glibc``.

+-  ``libgcc``: The final version of the gcc support library which can only be built once there is a C library to link against.

 -  ``glibc``: The GNU C Library.